Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

 Hop On Hop Off Dublin Tour Bus

-The classic, red Hop On Hop Off Tour in Dublin has two routes that stop at 28 places of interest.
-Visitors can opt for a 1- or 2-Day Pass and two walking tours are included in the price!
+The classic, red Hop On Hop Off Tour has two routes that stop at 28 places of interest.
+You can opt for a 1- or 2-Day Pass and two walking tours are included in the price!

-One of our favorite getaway is a short jaunt to the coastal village of Howth.
-Visitors can easily plan their own Day Trip To Howth – or book a tour.
+One of our favorite getaways is a short jaunt to the coastal village of Howth.
+You can easily plan your own Day Trip To Howth – or book a tour.

-Other simple day trips from Dublin include the beachside community of Bray and the lovely village of Malahide.
+Other simple Dublin day trips include the beachside community of Bray and the lovely village of Malahide.

-Visitors can also travel to Northern Ireland to see the city of Belfast.
-Again, plan the trip on your own or join a tour from Dublin of Northern Ireland and Giant’s Causeway.
+You could also travel to Northern Ireland to see the city of Belfast.
+Make your way on your own or join a tour of Northern Ireland and Giant’s Causeway.

-Other popular day tours from Dublin include seeing the stunning Cliffs of Moher (with a stop in quaint Doolin), Visiting Galway or making a trip to the Blarney Castle (and kissing the Blarney Stone, of course!).
+Other popular day tours from Dublin include seeing the stunning Cliffs of Moher (with a stop in Galway) or making a trip to the Blarney Castle, and kissing the Blarney Stone, of course!

 As we make our travel plans, we find that organization is key.
 To stay on top of all the details of your vacation, use our 26 page Printable Travel Planner!